rust-lang/chalk/book/src/engine/logic.md

 ## Overview

-`chalk-engine` solves a `Goal` using a depth-first search.
+`chalk-engine` solves a `Goal` using a hybrid search strategy with elements of depth- and breadth-first search.
 When asked to solve a particular `Goal` it hasn't seen before, it will first ask the [`Context`] to generate a set of program clauses, that get turned into [`Strand`]s, that could solve that goal.
 Otherwise, if asked to solve a `Goal` it has seen before, it